 So you’re not only helping others, you’re helping yourself too!
 Go on…

+Even if you opt for the full 31 days, there’s this awesome thing called the Golden Ticket which entitles you to a night off!
 My husband’s birthday is in the middle of July, and I would feel sad to not be able to share a nice bottle of wine with him at dinner.
-So thank goodness for the genius Golden Ticket, which entitles you to a night off!
 So if you do have a special occasion where you’d really love a cheeky glass of something sparkly, you can ask a friend to sponsor you a Golden Ticket.

 Dry July is all about raising funds for cancer.
 The Dry July Foundation aims to make a difficult time, a little easier for those affected by cancer.
 Whether that’s a comfier chair, a brighter waiting room, a lift to an appointment, or a complimentary massage; these are just some of the ways your fundraising will help cancer patients and their families.
 Find out more.